 Proper operation of the short drop glass requires that the windows be calibrated.
 Though your windows will have been calibrated before your vehicle is delivered to you, it is possible for the windows to lose calibration.
 If a window loses its calibration, your short drop feature will lower the window, but will not raise it again when the door is closed.
 To re-calibrate the window, pull the switch up to raise the window until it completes its travel and hold the switch up for two seconds.
 Another possible effect of lost calibration is that the feature may not lower the window.
 To re-calibrate the window in this case, lower the window until it completes its travel and hold the switch down for two seconds.
-Immediately after releasing the window switch, pull the switch up to raise the window until it completes its travel and hold the switch up to raise the window until it completes its travel and hold the switch down for two seconds.
-Immediately after releasing the window switch, pull the switch up for two seconds.
+Immediately after releasing the window switch, pull the switch up to raise the window until it completes its travel and hold the switch up for two seconds.
 Perform short drop re-calibration with doors closed only.
 Re-calibrating with doors open will cause the window to continuously bounce back.